-Payroll and human resources software provider, Paylocity (NASDAQ:PCTY) beat analyst expectations in Q4 FY2021 quarter, with revenue up 28.2% year on year to $167.4 million.
-Paylocity made a GAAP profit of $11.8 million, improving on its profit of $4.95 million, in the same quarter last year.
+Payroll and human resources software provider, Paylocity (NASDAQ:PCTY) announced better-than-expected results in the Q1 FY2022 quarter, with revenue up 33.8% year on year to $181.6 million.
+Guidance for next quarter's revenue was $187.5 million at the midpoint, which is 1.45% above the analyst consensus.
+Paylocity made a GAAP profit of $30.9 million, improving on its profit of $12.4 million, in the same quarter last year.

-Founded by Steve Sarowitz in 1997, Paylocity (NASDAQ:PCTY) is a provider of payroll and human resources software for small and medium-sized enterprises.
+Founded by payroll software veteran Steve Sarowitz in 1997, Paylocity (NASDAQ:PCTY) is a provider of payroll and human resources software for small and medium-sized enterprises.

 Managing payroll may seem like an easy thing to do from the outside, but it is actually one of the most difficult administrative functions of a company.
 There are tax compliance issues, employees are eligible for different benefits based on contract type, local and national laws, and even a small mistake can ruin the whole process.

 Using Paylocity software, organizations can schedule interviews with job candidates, manage employee attendance, learning, payroll, and benefits.
 Paylocity also integrates with other software platforms to help employees with tasks such as compliance, tax and insurance management.

 The company developed its software for small businesses in search of intuitive and affordable HR solutions, as enterprise HR software is often too expensive and too complex to use for smaller businesses and their employees.

 With employees distributed across multiple geographies, payroll compliance is getting more complicated, and as the digitization of HR functions trickles down from the enterprise market to small and medium businesses, the demand for modern HR software platforms is expected to grow.